silversub/terraform/provider/classic-infrastructure-resources.md

 }
 ```

-**Note**: Monthly bare metal servers do not support `immediate cancellation`.
-When Terraform deletes the monthly bare metal server, the `anniversary date cancellation` option is used.
+**Note**: Monthly Bare Metal servers do not support `immediate cancellation`.
+When Terraform deletes the monthly Bare Metal server, the `anniversary date cancellation` option is used.

-#### Create a bare metal server using quote ID
+#### Create a Bare Metal server using quote ID
-If you already have a quote ID for the bare metal server, you can create a new bare metal server with the quote ID.
-The following example shows you how to create a new bare metal server with a quote ID.
+If you already have a quote ID for the Bare Metal server, you can create a new Bare Metal server with the quote ID.
+The following example shows you how to create a new Bare Metal server with a quote ID.

 ##### Example of a quote based ordering
 ```